sbenson09/macos-nix/README.md

 ## 📃 Notes
 - Apps installed via Homebrew’s mas-cli may require manual App Store login.
 - macOS System extensions may require manual approval in macOS System Settings.
+- Certain apps and configurations are only applied to personal computers.
+- Different usernames anticipated for personal and work computers.